Why is Xanax a Controlled Substance?

 Xanax Addiction Treatments

-Efficient treatment for Xanax addiction typically encompasses a range of interventions and may consist of education, medications, counseling, and behavioral therapies.
-While treatment is personalized to suit the individual’s specific needs, there are a number of different treatment components that you might encounter at White Light Behavioral Health.
+Efficient treatment for Xanax addiction typically encompasses a range of interventions and may consist of education, medications, counseling, and behavioral therapies as per a study by Anna Smith Haghighi on April 29, 2022, published in Medical News Today.
+While treatment is personalized to suit the individual’s specific needs, there are several different treatment components that you might encounter at White Light Behavioral Health.

 Detoxification